polkadot-developers/polkadot-docs/develop/development-pathways/index.md

 The Polkadot ecosystem provides two main development pathways:

-- **Protocol Development** - focuses on creating core components that define blockchain functionality, including developing runtime modules or implementing smart contracts to handle on-chain logic.
+- **Protocol development** - focuses on creating core components that define blockchain functionality, including developing runtime modules or implementing smart contracts to handle on-chain logic.
 This pathway is ideal for developers interested in contributing to the foundational layers of the Polkadot network or creating custom blockchain logic

-- **Client-side Development** -  centers on building decentralized applications (dApps) that interact with the blockchain.
+- **Client-side development** -  centers on building decentralized applications (dApps) that interact with the blockchain.
 Developers in this pathway create user-facing applications that leverage blockchain data and capabilities, enabling various use cases for end-users

 ```mermaid
 graph TD